 While it is easy to get swept up in the hype around new technologies and innovations in the here and now, aligning with your customers means taking a long-term view of digital and creating a strategy that is scalable and sustainable in its ability to drive Return on Investment (ROI).

-A robust strategy will not only bring the customer to the heart of your operations, it will additionally drive up the yield, quality and traceability of your products – which in itself meets your customer demands for quicker access to new products and ranges.
+A robust strategy will not only bring the customer to the heart of your operations, but it will also additionally drive up the yield, quality and traceability of your products – which in itself meets your customer demands for quicker access to new products and ranges.

-Being one of the first to embrace a new technology is often viewed as giving you the competitive edge but is that technology really right for you and your business?
+Being one of the first to embrace new technology is often viewed as giving you the competitive edge but is that technology really right for you and your business?
 And, when fewer than 1 in 5 global companies have a digital leader in place, is the key to gaining a competitive edge and driving ROI simply leading on digitalisation in food manufacturing?

 Don’t just focus on being an early adopter

-The Diffusion of Innovations theory was first studied in an agricultural setting, when sociologists wanted to know how rural farmers were learning about the latest advances in agricultural technology.
+The Diffusion of Innovations theory was first studied in an agricultural setting when sociologists wanted to know how rural farmers were learning about the latest advances in agricultural technology.
 Creating the term ‘early adopters’ we all know today, but the study also categorised the ‘diffusion of innovation’ in the following ways:

 - Innovators – the very first to test an innovation

 - Early adopters – the one we are most familiar with, they invest when it is clear that the product has benefits